Melatonin, 'sleep hormone', is released in Brazil, but doctors urge caution

 A third indication would be for those individuals traveling to another country with a very different time zone.
 In these cases, the supplement would facilitate entry into the new routine without experiencing the phenomenon of jet lag — a temporary sleep disorder in which the biological clock is out of sync with local time.

-“And it is noteworthy that, contrary to what some advertisements and posts on social networks say, there are no studies proving that this supplement helps to control or lose weight”, calls the attention of the endocrinologist.
+“And it is noteworthy that, contrary to what some advertisements and posts on social networks say, there are no studies proving that this supplement helps control or lose weight”, calls the endocrinologist’s attention.

 Before buying the product at the pharmacy, therefore, it is worth seeking out a specialist if you are constantly having difficulty falling asleep (or staying asleep), snore at night, are drowsy throughout the day, or have that feeling that the night rest was not restorative.